Chakra diagram from the Shaiva tantric tradition, Wellcome Collection

 The Goraksha Samhita

 Attributed to Gorakhnath, the legendary founder of the Nath tradition, this text bridges the gap between the high philosophy of Kashmir Shaivism and the practical hatha yoga that would become popular across India.
 The Nath yogis were the primary carriers of chakra knowledge into mainstream Indian religious culture.
-Our edition (655 pages) preserves teachings on the six chakras, kundalini awakening, and the network of nadis that became standard in later yoga manuals.
+The text preserves teachings on the six chakras, kundalini awakening, and the network of nadis that became standard in later yoga manuals.

 The Sat-Cakra-Nirupana & Paduka-Pancaka